ideaspaper/restclient/README.md

 # Send a request from a .http file
 restclient send api.http

+# Re-send from the last used file
+restclient send

 # Send with a specific environment
 restclient send api.http -e production
 ```